From Shapley Values to Generalized Additive Models and back: DISCUSSION

 This work provides a functionally-grounded characterization of Shapley Values as they are being used in explainable machine learning \citep{doshi2017towards}.
+Explainable machine learning is often believed to be an important component in societal applications of machine learning \citep{WachterEtal17,KamUrb21,Kaestner21}.
+At the same time, current approaches face a lot of criticism, for example because they are non-robust or unable to provide the desired level of model understanding (as well as for a variety of other concerns) \citep{lipton2018mythos,kumar2020problems,SlackEtal20,bordt2022post}.
+In this situation, we believe that a precise understanding of the mechanics of popular explainability methods, such as the one presented in this work, is a good first step toward an informed discussion of what we can and cannot achieve.

-Some of our result stand in contrast to conventional wisdom around Shapley Values, and offer a novel perspective on local-post hoc explanation algorithms.
-For example, while Shapley Values depend on the coordinates of $x$, we have found that they do not contain any information about the local neighborhood of $x$ \citep{han2022explanation}.
-In addition, we have seen that Shapley Values are able to faithfully explain non-linear functions, as long as the non-linearity is restricted to the specific form permitted by Glassbox-GAMs.
-Taken together, this implies that Shapley Values do not perform a local linear approximation of $f$, which is often believed due to connections with LIME \citep{RibeiroEtal16}.
+Some of our results stand in contrast to conventional wisdom around Shapley Values, and offer a novel perspective on local-post hoc explanation algorithms.
+For example, we have seen that Shapley Values depend on the coordinates of the point that we attempt to explain, but not on the local neighbourhood of that point --- the recovery example with the step function in Figure \ref{fig:recovery} suggests that this is also the case for the approximations of the Shapley Value that are used in practice.
+We have further seen that the original Shapley Values are able to faithfully explain non-linear functions, as long as the non-linearity is restricted to the specific form permitted by GAMs.
+As such, our results highlight the differences between Shapley Values and other feature attribution methods, for example those that are related to the gradient \citep{GarLux20,agarwal2021towards}, and those that perform local function approximation \citep{han2022explanation}.

-The intimate connections between Shapley Values and Glassbox-GAMs raise the question whether similar results hold for other classes of functions and explanation algorithms.
-Exploring this question might be a promising direction for future research.
-Furthermore, the connections between value functions and functional decompositions raise the question whether the different kinds of axiomatizations that have been offered for Shapley Values and their variants in the literature on economic game theory have natural parallels in criteria for functional decompositions and vice-versa.
-Two concurrent works have already taken important steps in this direction: \citet{causal_shapley_gam} show that the value function of interventional SHAP can be motivated with a causal assumption on the associated functional decomposition, and \citet{herren2022statistical} outline connections between observational SHAP and functional ANOVA \citep{hooker2007generalized}.
+The demonstrated connections between value functions and functional decompositions effectively link the literature on feature attributions with the tools developed in the statistics literature on functional decompositions \citep{hooker2007generalized,lengerich2020purifying}.
+This raises the question of whether criteria for functional decompositions can be useful to understand feature attributions.
+Here, two concurrent works made significant contributions: \citet{causal_shapley_gam} show that the value function of interventional SHAP can be motivated with a causal assumption on the associated functional decomposition. \citet{herren2022statistical} outline connections between observational SHAP and functional ANOVA.